renebrummel/ForNAV.TrainingModules/Modules/Webinar Developer.md

 * Questions from last webinar

 Closing the series
-Questions, last tips and tricks, etc
+Questions, last tips and tricks, etc.